What If We Treated Gun Violence Like A Public Health Crisis?

 But last month when 50 people died and more than 400 were injured in Las Vegas, and weeks later another 26 died in Texas of the same cause, public health officials have had almost no role.

 That's because the victims in Las Vegas and Texas were killed with guns.
-And over the last three decades, Congress has made it clear to that they don't want the public health community looking too hard into the causes of the violence.
+And over the last three decades, Congress has made it clear that they don't want the public health community looking too hard into the causes of the violence.

 "If you look at the number of people who have died or been injured from gun violence, that dwarfs the number of people who have been affected by Zika or Ebola.
 There's absolutely no comparison," Murthy says.